tableau/connector-plugin-sdk/README.md

 **Support links that are not fully qualified throw error when clicked on** Support links that are not fully qualified (ie include the https:// header) will throw an error when the user clicks on them.
 This only affects in-development connectors, as we check for this when packaging a connector into a Taco.

+**The properties builder JavaScript truncates values containing the equals sign '=' in 2019.4** A bug in the JavaScript translation layer means that you cannot return values containing the '=' character from the JavaScript properties builder.

 # Contributions

 Code contributions and improvements by the community are welcomed!